dominiccalleja/BayesCalc-archive/README.md

 TODO:
 - BUG ---- DONT KNOW method is returning weird answers

+SUGGESTIONS:
+- When running the 'what-if' tests, it makes no sense to say that "A negative test would give the patient a PPV of...", since it's a negative test.
+It can't have a PPV.
+We should really report the NPV, as this is needed to help exclude GCA.

 [FIXED]- setting all to True is obvs wrong = 1.2 right now [FIXED]- BUG: seems there is a bug. there is a longer csv.index than number of questions.
 Need to check and figure out why